evinbsc/Blockchain-in-Go/README.md

 # Blockchain in Go

-This project implements a basic blockchain in Go, providing a foundational understanding of blockchain technology.
+This project implements a blockchain in Go, providing an understanding of blockchain technology.
 The blockchain records and validates data, and can be interacted with through a web server, allowing users to view and add new blocks to the chain.

 ## Purpose